ojaksch/Gehstocks-Mist_FPGA/Arcade/Lizard_Wizard_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Lizzard Wizzard port to MiSTer by Sorgelig -- 10 November 2017
+-- Arcade: Lizzard Wizzard port to MiST by Gehstock
+-- 10 November 2017
 --
 ---------------------------------------------------------------------------------